TylerC-Anderson/TylerC-Anderson/README.md

 #################

 In summary:<br>
-👀 I’m interested in AI, Cybersecurity, Networking<br>
+👀 I’m interested in Cybersecurity and Networking<br>
-🌱 I’m currently learning Networking, RHEL 8.<br>
+🌱 I’m currently learning OverTheWire.org, Networking, Ubuntu Server <br>
 🤝 I’m looking to collaborate on AI, Cybersecurity, Networking, or any project of yours that's interesting you think I would make a good contribution to!

 #################